Energy-Sparks/energy-sparks-data-pipeline/README.md

 Contains spreadsheets that need to be converted to csv.
 Triggers the "convert file" function which converts xls and xlsx spreadsheet files to csv and puts them in the process bucket.
-Unregognised files are put in the unprocessable bucket.
+Unrecognised files are put in the unprocessable bucket.

 **es-[env]-data-unprocessable**